|Career Advice||Job Listings||Employers and Opportunities||Professional Associations||Additional Links|

 - Congratulations!
 Now What? - Advice for newly tenured professors

-Programs and Workshops - Offered by Penn's Career Services, Co-sponsored with the Office of the Vice Provost of Education
+Programs and Workshops - Offered by Penn's Career Services, co-sponsored with the Office of the Vice Provost of Education.

-Written Materials for the Academic Job Search
+- Preparing for the Academic Job Search

 Advice on Applying for Faculty Positions

 Application Materials - guides for writing CVs, Cover Letters, and Other Job Hunting Materials, such as research statements and teaching statements

 |Career and Job Search Advice Specific to the Humanities and Social Sciences|

 "Questions They Might Ask You" - article about conference interview prep for the MLA

 |Career and Job Search Advice Specific to the Sciences and Engineering|

 offer great advice for current PhD students and postdocs looking for